swanis/builtbybit-java-api-wrapper/README.md

 # mcmarket-api-java-wrapper

-This is a complete and easy-to-use Java Wrapper for the [MC-Market Ultimate API](https://www.mc-market.org/wiki/ultimate-api/).
+This is a complete and easy-to-use Java wrapper for the [MC-Market Ultimate API](https://www.mc-market.org/wiki/ultimate-api/) built with Java SE Development Kit 16.0.2.

-# Send a request
+# Sending a request
 ```java
 Client client = new Client(new Token("TOKEN STRING", Token.Type.PRIVATE));
 Response<Member> response = client.sendOrWait(new RetrieveYourselfRequest());